Nasir, South Sudan

+History

 Early days

 Charles W. Gwynn passed through this town while he was reconnoitering the Ethiopia–Sudan border in March 1900.
 There he found "a young Egyptian officer in charge of a small Government post, but he apparently had had no communications with anyone since the river Sobat had fallen, and was anxiously awaiting its rise in hopes of a steamer to replenish his stores."